Azie88/Vanna-SQL-AI-Assistant/README.md

 **NB:** For MacOs users, please install `Xcode` if you have an issue.

 4️⃣ Sign up and Generate an API Key on [Vanna.ai](https://vanna.ai/)

 5️⃣ Set up a `.env` file in the project root and store your api key

         vanna_api_key=your_api_key_here

 6️⃣ Run the `Vanna_AI_Starter.py` to use vanna with the default sample database.

 ![Vanna Web App Demo](https://github.com/user-attachments/assets/a38b133c-74e8-4d5b-9c07-ce986cfb4ae4)

+## Use Vanna.ai free with local SQL database

+Run the `Vanna_Hosted.ipynb` notebook and follow the steps.
+Make sure you have a MySQL database and are running the MySQL server.
+Find out how to create one [here](https://github.com/Azie88/MySQL-Inventory-Database)

+Alternatively, you can connect any database of your own.
+Visit the [Vanna.ai](https://vanna.ai/) for instructions.
+Edit the code with your own database connection and training.

+## Use Vanna.ai with OPENAI API

+Create an [OPENAI API Key](https://openai.com/index/openai-api/) and run the `Vanna_OpenAI.ipynb` notebook to follow the steps.
+Edit the code with your own database connection and training.

 ## Contributions :handshake: